 The FDA or the sponsor may suspend a clinical trial at any time on various grounds, including a finding that the research subjects or patients are being exposed to an unacceptable health risk.
 Similarly, an Institutional Review Board can suspend or terminate approval of a clinical trial at its institution if the clinical trial is not being conducted in accordance with the Institutional Review Board's requirements or if the drug has been associated with unexpected serious harm to patients.
 In addition, some clinical trials are overseen by an independent group of qualified experts organized by the sponsor, known as a data safety monitoring board or committee.
-Depending on its charter, this group may determine whether a trial may move forward at designated check points based on access to certain data from the trial.
+Depending on its charter, this group may, at designated check points, recommend whether a trial should move forward based on access to certain data from the trial.